emmawalshdev/living-landscapes/README.md

 #### Clients Stories

-* As a prospective client, I would like to find an 'About' section on the website, so that I can learn about the company, it's services and the qualification of the staff.
+* As a prospective client, I would like to find an 'About' section on the website, so that I can learn about the company, its services and the qualification of the staff.
-    * A dedicated 'About' page has been created, which includes content on the company's mission, the services they provide and a detailed description on each team member and their skills.
+    * A dedicated 'About' page has been created, which includes content on the company's mission, the services they provide, and a detailed description of each team member and their skills.
     * The company's services are also viewable on the 'About' page.
 Within the footer, quick contact-us links have also been provided to encourage the user to get in touch with any queries.

-* As a prospective client, I would like to be able to send an online enquiry, so that I can receive additional information.
+* As a prospective client, I would like to be able to send an online inquiry, so that I can receive additional information.
-    * An online enquiry form has been created within the 'Contact Us' section.
+    * An online inquiry form has been created within the 'Contact Us' section.
 This has been created to be very easy-to-use, with integrated invalid messages prompted to appear if the user has missed a required field.
     * Quick links to the 'Contact Us' page have also been included in the footer and header (hero image banner CTA) of each page.
     * By encouraging the user to contact the company in many ways, a strong approachable message is conveyed.

-* As a client who would prefer to speak over the phone rather than email, I would like to be able to request a call-back to an online enquiry and clearly be able to view a business telephone number and call-times.
+* As a client who would prefer to speak over the phone rather than email, I would like to be able to request a call-back to an online inquiry and clearly be able to view a business telephone number and call-times.
-    * A preferred method of contact can be specified on the online enquiry form.
+    * A preferred method of contact can be specified on the online inquiry form.
     * The company's contact telephone number is also visible on the footer of each page.
     * The company's contact telephone number with the message 'Want To Chat?
 So Do We!' is displayed on the 'Home' & 'Contact Us' page.

 * As a prospective client, I would like to view a portfolio of past work, so that I will know what to expect.
     * A dedicated 'Portfolio' page has been created.
-    * 'Award-Winning Gardens' are displayed first, showing the company's greatest acheivements.
+    * 'Award-Winning Gardens' are displayed first, showing the company's greatest achievements.
-    * 'Our Recent Creations' shows an additional six garden designs with a date and discription included.
+    * 'Our Recent Creations' shows an additional six garden designs with a date and description included.
-    * A variety of residential and commerical designs have been included to give a well-rounded representation of the company.
+    * A variety of residential and commercial designs have been included to give a well-rounded representation of the company.
-    * A CTA on the hero image banner enourages the user to contact the company if they have any additional questions.
+    * A CTA on the hero image banner encourages the user to contact the company if they have any additional questions.

 * As a prospective client who is knowledgeable in horticulture, I would like to see proof that the company are plant experts as this is important to me in garden design.
     * Portraying a strong message of plant knowledge was taken into consideration when creating every page.
     * The company is branded as 'plant-first landscapers'; a message which is portrayed in the footer and the header blurb (underneath the hero image banner) of pages.
-    * In the 'About' page, the user can learn about the employeees and their skills which are displayed using progress bars.
+    * In the 'About' page, the user can learn about the employees and their skills which are displayed using progress bars.
     * In each creation listed on the 'Portfolio' page, all horticultural aspects of the projects are described.

 * As a prospective client who is not knowledgeable in garden design, I would like to see what options are available to me so that I can decide if this company is right for me.
     * All services provided by the company are listed in the 'About' web page.
     * All services provided and a company description are included on the footer of each page.
     * The company's past creations are viewable in the 'Portfolio' page.
-This gives an in-depth overview of the standard of work which can be expected.
+This gives an in-depth overview of the standard of work that can be expected.
-    * Testimonials are viewable on the 'Home' page, which give positive feedback on the company, showcasing how approachable the company is.
+    * Testimonials are viewable on the 'Home' page, which gives positive feedback on the company, showcasing how approachable the company is.

 * As an existing client and admirer of the company, I would like to be able to connect with and follow the company through social media platforms, so that I can build a connection with the brand.
-    * Quick links to the compnay's social media platforms are viewable on the footer of each page.
+    * Quick links to the company's social media platforms are viewable on the footer of each page.

 #### Business Stories

 * As a team member, I want to see my skills and strengths clearly defined in an 'About' section so that our clients will know I'm qualified.
-    * A defined colour palette is used to display each employees skills.
+    * A defined colour palette is used to display each employee's skills.
     * A content block of text also compliments the progress bars.

-* As a team member who deals with enquiries, I want to to know the user's name, phone number and email address so that I can get in contact with them.
+* As a team member who deals with inquiries, I want to know the user's name, phone number, and email address so that I can get in contact with them.
     * The stated fields are marked required.

-* As a designer, I do not want prices to be posted online as quotes differ greatly dependending on the project and I really need to talk to the client first.
+* As a designer, I do not want prices to be posted online as quotes differ greatly depending on the project and I really need to talk to the client first.
     * Prices are not viewable on any section of the website.
     * An explanation of why prices are excluded is included in the blurb section of the 'Contact us' page.

-* As the CEO, I want all of our acheivements and past creations to be featured online.
+* As the CEO, I want all of our achievements and past creations to be featured online.
-    * Awards acheived are diplayed on the hompage, with images of the projects visible on the 'Portfolio' page.
+    * Awards achieved are displayed on the homepage, with images of the projects visible on the 'Portfolio' page.

 ### Browser Compatibility
 As stated by [w3schools](https://www.w3schools.com/browsers/), the most used popular browsers in October 2020 are: